Ventiv-Technology/ventiv-buildtools/README.md

-# Aon Build Tools (Gradle) #
+# Ventiv Technolgy Build Tools (Gradle) #

-This project consists of several Plugins for Gradle, all were developed by Aon eSolutions in order to provide more efficient and readable build files.
+This project consists of several Plugins for Gradle, all were developed by Ventiv Technology in order to provide more efficient and readable build files.
 Since there is no proprietary code in here, it has been released under the Apache-2.0 License for all to use.

 ## Exec Plugin ##